LukasZahradnik/PyNeuraLogic/docs/evaluation.rst

 Utilizing Evaluators
 ####################

 Writing custom training loops and handling different backends can be cumbersome and repetitive.
-To handle some of those responsibilities, the library offers 'evaluators' that encapsulate the training loop and testing evaluation.
+The library offers ‘evaluators’ that encapsulate the training loop and testing evaluation.
+Evaluators also handle other responsibilities, such as building datasets.

 .. code-block:: Python

     from neuralogic.nn import get_evaluator

-    evaluator = get_evaluator(template, Backend.JAVA)
+    evaluator = get_evaluator(template, Backend.JAVA, settings)

 Once you have an evaluator, you can evaluate or train the model on a dataset.
 The dataset doesn't have to be pre-built, as in the case of classical evaluation - the evaluator handles that for you.